huenique/audible-youtube/.github/CONTRIBUTING.md

 5. When you're done making changes, check that your changes pass flake8, pylint, and pyright.

     ```
-    $ flake8 audible_youtube
+    $ flake8 app
-    $ pylint audible_youtube
+    $ pylint app
-    $ pyright audible_youtube
+    $ pyright app
     ```

 ## Commit Message Guidelines
-audible_youtube uses precise rules over how git commit messages can be formatted.
+audible-youtube uses precise rules over how git commit messages can be formatted.
 This leads to more readable messages that are easy to follow when looking through the project history.
 But also, git commit messages are used to generate the change log.
 For instructions, head over to this site: https://www.conventionalcommits.org/en/v1.0.0/.

 ```
 $ git add .